Interesting Educational Science Games for Kids

 5. Body Bingo

-Between age seven to nine, kids want to learn about their body parts.
+Between the ages of seven to nine, kids want to learn about their body parts.
 Download bingo sheets with different body parts.
 Use dice and get children to move over the board.
 As they reach the grid, ask them to identify the body part.
 Give them different facts about the organs and body parts.

 6. Racing Ramp